prezly/theme-kit-js/README.md

 This kit is just a collection of building blocks, so it doesn't really force any page structure or guidelines on how to render the content.
 You can learn more on how this kit can be used by checking the code of Prezly's themes:
-- [Theme Starter](https://github.com/prezly/theme-nextjs-starter) - this is a bare-bones application created to demonstrate how to display the fetched content and recommended page structure
+- [Prezly Starter Theme](https://github.com/prezly/theme-nextjs-starter) - this is a bare-bones application created to demonstrate how to display the fetched content and recommended page structure
-- [Bea Theme](https://github.com/prezly/theme-nextjs-bea) - this is our new fully-fledged theme available to all Prezly customers.
+- [Prezly Bea Theme](https://github.com/prezly/theme-nextjs-bea) - this is our new fully-fledged theme available to all Prezly customers.
 It has lots of stuff on top, both in styling and in data logic.

 You can also learn more about Prezly API by checking out typings in [Prezly SDK] package, and referring to the [Prezly API Docs]